Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Finitely many inequivalent maximal Hamiltonian torus actions on a compact symplectic four-manifold

 \begin{Remark} We do not know {\em a priori} that every Hamiltonian circle action on $(M,\omega)$ is obtained by preforming the blowups of sizes $\varepsilon_1,\ldots,\varepsilon_r$ equivariantly.
 It might be obtained by $S^1$-equivariant blowups of different sizes, or starting from a different minimal model.
 In fact, one can use ``hard" pseudo-holomorphic tools to every Hamiltonian circle action is obtained by preforming the blowups of sizes $\varepsilon_1,\ldots,\varepsilon_r$ equivariantly.
 For the case $g(\Sigma)=0$, this is in \cite{kkp}.
 For positive genus, this is in \cite{KesslerHolm1}.
 In particular, these results imply the finiteness of inequivalent maximal Hamiltonian circle actions on the symplectic manifold.
 In this section we give a soft proof of the finiteness result, so in this section, we will not use \cite{KesslerHolm1,kkp}. \end{Remark}

-We now describe how to recover the decorated graph, minus the height and area labels, given the set of non-ephemeral generators (without indicating the indices) and pointers to the minimal and maximal elements.
+We now describe how to recover the decorated graph, without the height and area labels, given the set of robust generators (without indicating the indices) and pointers to the minimal and maximal elements.
 We deduce the algorithm from the correlation between the intersection form on the generators and the labels and the adjacency relation in the decorated graph, explained in \S \ref{rem:int}.
 We will denote

 Then we have the following.

 \begin{Proposition} \labell{orderetc2} Given the set $(\tau_{\min},\tau_{\max}) \times S\times (g)$, where

 and the intersection form on the elements $\{\tau_{\min},\tau_{\max}\} \cup S$, the decorated graph associated to the action, minus the height values and the area labels, is determined as follows. \begin{enumerate} \item First we recover the indices of the generators recursively.